Chiswick Timeline of Writers & Books: A quick guide

 Theatre West 4 (TW4) celebrated 50 years of amateur drama in 2014.
 The group’s original venue was Chiswick Town Hall and it now performs at the Questors Studio Theatre in Ealing.
 The playwright Jimmie Chinn wrote two plays especially for Theatre West Four, one of which, Straight and Narrow, became a huge West End hit starring Nicholas Lyndhurst (see Corona Stage Academy below) .

 Ballet Rambert (renamed Rambert Dance Company in 1986) was based at 94 Chiswick High Road from 1971 to 2013, where it rehearsed till the company moved to a purpose-built centre on the South Bank.
-The premises are now being converted into The Chiswick Cinema.
+The premises have been converted into The Chiswick Cinema, which celebrated its third birthday in the summer of 2024.

 Corona Stage Academy: This stage school, founded in Chiswick, was responsible for training Dennis Waterman, Nicholas Lyndhurst, Jane Asher and Michele Dotrice.
 It was started by Rona Knight, who trained as a dancer and lived with her family at 537 Chiswick High Road.
 In 1936 the Knight family and the school moved to 26 Wellesley Road.
 In 1955 the Corona Academy moved to 16 Ravenscourt Avenue, W6.
 It closed in 1989.